 - File a Citizen Complaint Against a School District, Educational Service District or Other School Service Provider: This page outlines the 5-step process through which a citizen can file a complaint against a school district, Educational Service District (ESD) or other school service provider (subgrantee).

 - File a Citizen Complaint Against OSPI: This page outlines the 4-step process through which a citizen can file a complaint against OSPI.

 State Learning Assistance Program (LAP) funds in the Bellingham Public Schools are used to provide supplemental reading and math services to qualifying students at the elementary, middle and high schools.

-Each elementary school has a part time reading support specialist who works with students to support their reading development.
-The elementary LAP Reading Specialists provide supplemental instruction for striving readers.
-The intervention materials used for much of this instruction is Fountas and Pinnell’s Leveled Literacy Intervention (LLI) curriculum.
+Each elementary school has a part-time reading support specialist who works with students to support their reading development.
+The elementary LAP reading specialists provide supplemental instruction for striving readers.

 Middle school & high school LAP reading support:

 Each middle school also offers Read 180 curriculum as a part of their differentiated support for striving readers.
 American Reading curriculum is also used in some middle school reading support classes.
 Read 180 is also currently offered at Squalicum High School.